ktaylor63/southeast/site/content/wildlife/mussels/yellow-lance.md

 Freshwater mussels are living filters, known as suspension feeders because they eat algae and other microscopic matter and other particles, such as leaf debris, they filter out of the water.
 Juveniles likely pedal-feed in the sediment, whereas adults filter-feed from the water column.
 A recent nutrition study found that probiotic bacteria (*Bacillus subtilis*) enhanced early juvenile growth and survival.
 When they feed, they help keep the water clean by removing pollutants that could potentially harm aquatic animals, birds, land-dwelling animals, and people who may drink the water.

-## Historical Range
+## Historical range

 Historically, the yellow lance ranged from the Patuxent River Basin in Maryland,  to the Potomac River Basin in Maryland/Virginia, the Rappahannock, York, James, and Chowan River basins in Virginia, and the Tar and Neuse River basins in North Carolina.

 {{< figure class="photo-center" src="/images/pages/yellow-lance-historical-range.jpg" alt="A map showing river basins historically occupied by yellow lance in MD, VA, and NC." caption="Yellow lance historical range.
 Map by Sarah McRae, USFWS." link="https://flic.kr/p/TusYq3" >}}

-### Counties Where the Species has been Known to Occur
+### Counties where the species has been known to occur

 #### Maryland

 - Howard
 - Montgomery
 - Anne Arundel
 - Prince George’s

 #### Virginia

 - Madison
 - Greene
 - Albemarle
 - Craig
 - Giles
 - Prince Edward
 - Lunenburg
 - Faquier
 - Arlington
 - Fairfax
 - Rappahannock
 - Culpeper
 - Stafford
 - Orange
 - Spotsylvania
 - Fredericksburg
 - King George
 - Caroline
 - Louisa
 - Hanover
 - Nottoway
 - Dinwiddie
 - Sussex
 - Brunswick
 - Southampton
 - Greensville
 - Emporia

 #### North Carolina

 - Vance
 - Granville
 - Person
 - Franklin
 - Wake
 - Johnston
 - Warren
 - Halifax
 - Nash
 - Edgecombe
 - Martin
 - Wilson

-## Current Range
+## Current range

 The yellow lance is still found in seven of the eight river basins it used to occupy.
 No records exist of the species in the Potomac River in recent years and experts presume it extirpated from that river.
 Number and distribution of populations range occupying the remaining seven rivers have declined over the past 60 years.

 {{< figure class="photo-center" src="/images/pages/yellow-lance-current-distribution.jpg" alt="A map showing yellow lance occurrence data along rivers in MD, VA, and NC." caption="Yellow lance current range.
 Map by Sarah McRae, USFWS." link="https://flic.kr/p/TusYjb" >}}

-## Conservation Challenges
+## Conservation challenges

 ### Pollution